LiskArchive/lisk-legacy-docs/intro.md

 - General
   * About Lisk: Information about the app, like version and website.
   * [Dark Mode](#dark-mode): Dark theme for Lisk Mobile
-    - On: Lisk mobile in dark theme.
+    - On: Lisk Mobile in dark theme.
-    - Off: Lisk mobile in light theme.
+    - Off: Lisk Mobile in light theme.
   * Currency: Convert LSK amounts to another currency.
     - EUR
     - USD